|Board Phone:||(803) 896-4500|

 The IRC meets at least quarterly to review completed investigations and questions presented by Board staff.

-The recommendation of the IRC to LLR General Counsel concerning probable cause that a violation of the Medical Practice Act is considered by the LLR General Counsel in making its recommendation to the Board.
+The recommendation of the IRC to LLR Disciplinary Counsel concerning probable cause that a violation of the Medical Practice Act is considered by the LLR Disciplinary Counsel in making its recommendation to the Board.

-The IRC reviews proposed administrative settlements proffered by physicians through LLR General Counsel and makes a recommendation to the Board on whether the settlement should be accepted.
+The IRC reviews proposed administrative settlements proffered by physicians through LLR Disciplinary Counsel and makes a recommendation to the Board on whether the settlement should be accepted.